wso2-attic/kubernetes-artifacts/wso2am/README.md

     **`./undeploy.sh`**

-      This will undeploy the API Manager specific DB pod, kubernetes replication controllers and kubernetes services.
+      This will undeploy API Manager specific DB pod, Kubernetes Replication Controllers, and Kubernetes services.
+Additionally if `-f` flag is provided when running `undeploy.sh`, it will also undeploy the shared Governance and User DB pods, Replication Controllers, and Services.
+      **`./undeploy.sh -f`**

 > For more detailed instructions on deploying WSO2 API Manager on Kubernetes, please refer the wiki.